Flies for Iceland – Trout Flies – Nymphs

 Langskeggur is one of Iceland’s most prolific trout flies, a replica of midge larvae it is an unweighted nymph best tied on long shank hooks in sizes 12-16.
 This fantastic fly was originally designed Örn Hjálmarsson, a known Icelandic Fly tier.

-Another classic wet fly that got adopted as a nymph with a great success.
+Another classic wet fly that got adopted as a nymph with great success.
 This pattern has remained popular in Iceland for decades.

 By Sindri Hlíðar Jónsson, Head Guide and partner of Fish Partner